valimzztt/MnNiAs/MnNiAs-smol/README.md

 2. Perform DFT using VASP on the LISA cluster
 3. Retrieve relaxed structure and energy from computed energies (run retrieve-energies.py)
 4. Transform ASE Atoms objects into Pymatgen structures (retrieve-energies.py)
-5. Create cluster subspace (first fully understand how different parameters for the ClusterSubspace can impact calculated ECI values)    (run cluster-exp.py)
+5. Create cluster subspace    (run cluster-exp.py)
 6. Run Monte Carlo simulations on CEDAR cluster

 ## A few notes on SQS generation in smol:

 The default generator object will search for SQS structures at the composition given in the disordered structure, so users must make sure the chosen supercell size is compatible: for Mn at 0.6 and Ni at 0.4 (50%) and As at 1.0, one must choose for example supercell_size equal to 5 (20 atoms), 10 atoms (40 atoms) etc.

-SQS generation can be carried out by matching correlation vectors, or cluster interaction vectors (with all ECI implicitly set to one, though this can also be overriden)
+SQS generation can be carried out by matching correlation vectors, or cluster interaction vectors (with all ECI implicitly set to one, though this can also be overriden).

+a.
+By matching correlation vectors, one can ensure that certain structural correlations observed in the target system are reproduced in the generated SQS.
+b.
+Cluster interaction vectors are similar to correlation vectors but with all ECI (Effective Cluster Interactions) implicitly set to one.
+ECI represents the influence of different atomic clusters on the stability or energy of the system.
+By setting all ECI to one, the focus is solely on reproducing the distribution and arrangement of specific atomic clusters in the target system.

+Both correlation vectors and cluster interaction vectors are used as input to SQS generation algorithms or techniques.
+These vectors guide the generation process by constraining the probabilities of certain atomic arrangements and correlations.

 The reference paper for SQS in SMOL is: https://www.sciencedirect.com/science/article/abs/pii/S0364591613000540?via%3Dihub